David Witt (sailor): Sailing career

 He has appeared in over 20 Sydney to Hobart Yacht Races.
 He is the skipper of Scallywag, a 100 ft super maxi which he helped to design.

 He is the skipper of Team Sun Hung Kai/Scallywag in the 2017–18 Volvo Ocean Race.

+In 2025 race SHK Scallywag placed third in line honours with Witt commenting "I reckon I'm done. [...]
+That's it for me” after his 27th Sydney to Hobart Yacht Race.